withfatpanda/ship/README.md

 ## Advanced Features
 All are works in progress.

+- Distribution script (refactored for Webpack)
+- Algolia ready
-- Image optimization
+- Image optimization built into front-end build
-- Use [Vue.js](https://vuejs.org/) to build your theme to the [REST API](https://developer.wordpress.org/rest-api/)
+- [Vue.js](https://vuejs.org/) for building themes that use the [REST API](https://developer.wordpress.org/rest-api/)
-- A framework for authoring theme builders based on [Advanced Custom Fields](https://www.advancedcustomfields.com)
+- A theme builder framework based on [Advanced Custom Fields](https://www.advancedcustomfields.com)
-- Inspiration for building new and interesting applications on top of WordPress

 ## Installation

 ### Classic install
 - Download Ship from [GitHub](https://github.com/withfatpanda/ship)
 - Upload it into your WordPress themes folder, e.g., `/wp-content/themes/`
-- Login to your WordPress admin
+- Log into your WordPress admin
 - Go to **Appearance → Themes**
 - Activate the Ship theme